 Snapshot as of July 2026, drawn from each vendor's own site.
 Competitor features and pricing change, so confirm current details before you commit.

-How Do You Train AI on Your Brand Voice?
+How Do You Train the System on Your Brand Voice?

-You give the AI material to learn from instead of writing rules by hand.
-The effective approach is a writing profile built from things you have already written (your website, an artist statement, past product copy, even your Reddit posts), which the system turns into concrete style rules it applies to every future listing.
-Configuration sliders like "formal, concise, no exclamation points" help, but they are a blunt instrument next to a profile learned from ten years of you talking about your own work.
+You give Voice Trainer material drawn from things you have already written: your website, artist statement, past product copy, documents, or posts.
+The system turns those samples into a writing profile it can apply to future listing drafts.
+Configuration sliders such as “formal, concise, no exclamation points” help, but they are a blunt instrument next to real writing samples.

 Configuration-based style control